 Utility Bill Assistance

 The Low Income Home Energy Assistance Program (LIHEAP) helps eligible low-income households pay for home energy services (primarily heating during winter months).
 Energy costs can place severe and continuing stress on a family’s budget.
 In some instances, households are forced to make painful decisions regarding which bills to pay and which necessities to survive without.
 Illinois residents with a household income that does not exceed an amount determined annually by the Department of Commerce are eligible.
 Annual eligibility levels are determined based on available funding and may not exceed 200% of the federal nonfarm poverty level.
-Additionally, you will also qualify for assistance with your water and wastewater bills if your household is disconnected, in threat of disconnection or if you are more than $50 in arrears on your current bill.
-You will apply for Low Income Household Water Assistance (LIHWAP) at the same time you complete your current LIHEAP application.

 See How to Apply for more information.

 Due to the availability of funds, the Percentage of Income Payment Plan (PIPP) is not accepting new applications starting October 2, 2023 through August 15, 2024.
 Recertification for currently enrolled PIPP customers will continue during this time.
 Energy Assistance customers can still apply for the traditional one-time LIHEAP assistance.

 HOME ENERGY RESOURCES